 - Hotels - 3 nights in an elegant and friendly hotel in the heart of Palermo;1 night in a simple hotel 100m from the beach at Selinunte; 2 nights in a hotel overlooking the temples in Agrigento; 4 nights in a small, newly refurbished hotel on the seafront, in beautiful Ortygia, Syracuse

-- 1 night in a simple hotel 100m from the beach at Selinunte
+- 1 night in a simple hotel 100m from the beach at Selinunte: amenities include a restaurant and a terrace bar.

-- 4 nights in a small, newly refurbished hotel on the seafront, in beautiful Ortygia, Syracuse
+- 4 nights in elegant minimalistic hotel Ortygia, Syracuse: a small, newly refurbished hotel set on the seafront at Ortygia and close to the Duomo.